codesharedot/quantum-resistant-ledger-price/README.md

-# ripio-credit-network price
+# particl price

-Gets the ripio-credit-network price with Python (from JSON).
+Gets the particl price with Python (from JSON).

 https://pythonbasics.org